tberg12/ocular/README.md

 ### Main

-* `-inputPath`: Path of the directory that contains the input document images Required.
+* `-inputPath`: Path of the directory that contains the input document images.
+Required.

-* `-lmPath`: Path to the language model file
+* `-lmPath`: Path to the language model file.
 Required.

 * `-initFontPath`: Path of the font initializer file.